tbtiberiu/epinet/README.md

 ## 🛠️ Environment Setup

-This project uses `uv` for fast and reliable dependency management.
+This project uses `uv` for dependency management.

-1.  **Prerequisites:** Ensure you have Python 3.13 installed.
+1.  **Prerequisites:** Ensure you have Python 3.13 and installed.
 2.  **Install dependencies:**
     ```bash
     # Creates virtual environment and installs requirements